catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

  +---------------------+--------------------------------------+

-Next up we update the ports associated with each instance to allow the virtual router IP as an ``allowed-address-pair``.
+Next, you update the ports associated with each instance to allow the virtual router IP as an ``allowed-address-pair``.
 This will allow them to send traffic using this address.